heptarch/heptarch.github.io/drafts/demon.md

 It imagines an arm; dirt, water and air congeal muddily into a limb.
-It imagines fire; oxygen bubbles and ignites, while the surface of the chamber grows uniform and cool.
+It imagines fire; oxygen bubbles and ignites, while the surface of the chamber grows cooler uniformly.
- Will dynamically constituting matter.
+ Will dynamically constituting itself in matter.

-The locus splits and asks itself:
+The locus splits, with one past asking:

 *Child, what should you like to do?*